We are seeking to fill one postdoctoral researcher position in the area of

 This position is funded by the Excellence Cluster ORIGINS, which is an interdisciplinary research network that investigates the development of the Universe from the Big Bang to the emergence of life.
 Five Max-Planck Institutes, the Ludwigs-Maximillians-Universität (LMU), the Technical University of Munich (TUM), the European Southern Observatory (ESO) and the Leibniz Computing Centre (LRZ) are involved in ORIGINS.

-The successful candidate will work closely with Prof. Dr. Eiichiro Komatsu, the director of the department of Physical Cosmology at MPA.
+The successful candidate will work closely with Prof. Dr. Volker Springel, the director of the department of Computational Astrophysics at MPA.

-The intended research projects include, but are not limited to, the development and implementation of simulation and analysis tools for two CMB experiments and their early science exploitation:
+The intended research projects include, but are not limited to, the development, implementation, and use of simulation methods that allow accurate predictions for very large galaxy redshift surveys.
+Some of the addressed science topics include:

 Salaries are paid at German civil service rates (gross annual pre-tax income including health insurance contributions and Christmas gratification are currently in the range 50.000 EUR to 60.000 EUR, depending on post-doctoral experience).